 - It is hard to take a deep breath.

-- Someone is sitting on the chest
+- Something is wrapped around or sitting on the chest.

 What can cause chest tightness for people with COPD?

 - Blockage in the airways

 - Respiratory infection

 Emphysema causes damage to the millions of tiny air sacs in the lungs where oxygen is absorbed into the body.
-The damage to the air sacs can cause air to get trapped in a COPD patient’s lungs, making it harder to breathe air out.
-This can cause a tight feeling in the chest, especially during physical activity or exercise.
+This can lead to a feeling of chest tightness.
+The damage to the air sacs can cause air to get trapped in the lungs.
+This makes it harder to fully breathe all the air out.
+This can cause a tight feeling in the chest, especially during physical activity or exercise.1,2

-Flare ups and COPD chest tightness
+Flare-ups and COPD chest tightness

 How can chest tightness be treated or managed?